TheCyberLante/TheCyberLante/README.md

-# Hello there, I am Daniel Eluwah
+# Hello, I am Daniel
 I am a motivated and detail-oriented individual determined in carving a niche in cybersecurity focused on Governance, Risk and Compliance (GRC) and Information Security Management (ISM) through continuous learning and industry recognised certifications.

 ---
 ## Objective
 I aspire to become an expert who can take strategic decisions to protect critical assets and ensure compliance with regulations that keep organisations ahead of cyber threats, build strong cybersecurity postures and maintain their competitive edge.
 With a solid foundation in cybersecurity principles, coupled with hands-on experience and relevant certifications, I am eager to contribute to securing digital assets and mitigating cyber threats.

 ---